 - Any activity related to the nuclear fuel cycle that produces or uses radioactive materials generates radio-active waste.
 Public acceptance of nuclear energy largely depends on public assurance for safe management of radioactive wastes.
 Not all nuclear wastes are particularly hazardous or difficult to manage as compared to other toxic industrial wastes.

-- Management of these wastes covers the entire range of activities right from handling, treatment, conditioning, transport, storage and disposal.
+- Radioactive Waste Management of these wastes covers the entire range of activities right from handling, treatment, conditioning, transport, storage and disposal.
 The recent technological developments in India realize the recovery of valuable radionuclide from radioactive waste for societal application besides ensuring the highest level of safety in the management of radioactive waste.

 Understanding Radioactive Waste